AbramsGroup/HTPolyNet/_sources/user-guide/configuration-files.rst.txt

 All the details
 ^^^^^^^^^^^^^^^

+In this section we show all subdirectives for each of the five main directives in the configuration file.
+Please note that, although default values are quoted for some of these parameters, these default values are *not* guaranteed to be optimal or even functional in all possible scenarios.

 * ``gromacs``:  This directive specifies parameters ``HTPolyNet`` uses when invoking the Gromacs executable.

     =====================================    ==============  =====================